arungeorgesaji/raspberry-pi-discord-status-bot/README.md

    ALERT_CHANNEL_ID=your_alert_channel_id
    ```

-4. Adjust the threshold values in the `main.py` file if needed.
+4. Adjust the threshold values in the `main.py` file if needed (Line 20-22) .

 5. Run the bot using the following command:
    ```